Luftwaffe and Kriegsmarine radar equipment of World War II: Freya & similar units

-Long range search
+Long-range search

 For area air defense (vs point defense) Freya's range was found to be insufficient.
 This led to attempts to use Freya technology to achieve greater range.
 This resulted in the Wassermann and Mammut.
 Although the Mammut units achieved their aims they were large installations with large arrays built on bunkers.
 This resulted in long building times and vulnerability to air attacks.
 The Wassermann was a better solution in that being smaller they were harder to locate and quicker to build, 3–4 weeks.
 However, sources indicate that they never achieved the desired range of 400 km, the best was approx 300 km.
 This may be why there were so many variants deployed.

-FuMG 401 Mammut: First deployed in 1942 this was a long range 2 D search radar.
+FuMG 401 Mammut: First deployed in 1942 this was a long range 2D search radar.
 It consisted of 8 Freya class antenna arranged in a 4 x 2 configuration.
 It measured 25 meters wide and ten meters high and was mounted on four pylons fixed in concrete.
 Some installations had a second array mounted back-to-back.
 Each array could be electronically swung through about 100 degrees, so the dual sided array could look behind itself to continue to track bombers as they flew into Germany.
 Frequency was the same as Freya (125 MHz).
-Range was up to 300 km with a transmit power of 200 KW.
-Installations being very large took up to 4 months to build.
+Range was up to 300 km with a transmit power of 200 kW.
+Installations being very large took up to four months to build.

 FuMG 402 Wassermann: This system was deployed in 1942.
-It was basically 6 Freya antenna mounted on a rotation cylinder.
-Frequencies were similar to Freya (125 MHz) transmit power was 100 KW resulting in a usable range of approx 200 km.
+It was basically six Freya antenna mounted on a rotation cylinder.
+Frequencies were similar to Freya (125 MHz) transmit power was 100 kW, resulting in a usable range of approx 200 km.
 Three main versions were produced with sub variants in each class.

 Wassermann L: The original light version.
 Some sources indicate that it had structural problems.

-Wassermann S: The heavy version. first deployed late 1942 Some sources indicate it had more than 6 arrays.
+Wassermann S: The heavy version.
+First deployed late 1942 Some sources indicate it had more than six arrays.

 Wassermann M: The last family were the medium class units.
-Again it is not clear exactly how many Freya arrays were attached to the mast.
-In 1944 this version received a modification that allowed it to electronically tilt its beams by 16 degrees which allowed it to perform height determination turning its into a 3 D search radar.
+Again, it is not clear exactly how many Freya arrays were attached to the mast.
+In 1944, this version received a modification that allowed it to electronically tilt its beams by 16 degrees which allowed it to perform height determination turning it into a 3D search radar.

 Elefant & See Elefant: These bi-static radars were an attempt to combine jamming resistance with long range.
 They operated in two bands 23–28 MHz or 32–38 MHz.
 Range was approximately 400 km but under certain RF conditions much greater ranges were obtained.
 Antenna were usually mounted on Wassermann towers (all units differed in detail from each other).
-3 Elefants were in operation at the end of the war with one See Elefant.
+Three Elefants were in operation at the end of the war with one See Elefant.
 Sources are unclear what the difference between the two types were.